Indrikoterio/deno-fresh-demo/README.md

 Happy hacking! 🦕
 </pre>

+## Clone this Demo

-To clone this demo, run the following command:
+To clone this demo, open a terminal window and run the following command:

 <pre>
 git clone git@github.com:Indrikoterio/deno-fresh-demo.git</pre>

-### Usage

-To start the project:
+Move to the newly created folder:

+<pre>cd deno-fresh-demo</pre>

+Start the server running:

+<pre>deno run start</pre>

+You will see:

 ```
-$ deno run start
 Task start deno run -A --watch=static/,routes/,api/,api/visitors/ --unstable-kv dev.ts
 Watcher Process started.
 The manifest has been generated for 4 routes and 3 islands.